michael-kitchin/CarND-Advanced-Lane-Lines/README.md

 _OpenCV function or other method has been used to correctly rectify each image to a "birds-eye view".
 Transformed images should be included in the writeup (or saved to a folder) and submitted with the project._

+Perspective transformation was implemented in the `transform_street_image` function.
+This function computes or re-uses previously-computed to/from transformation matrices and applies them to input images.

 Straight lines image #1 (sharpened):

 ![straight1_sharpened]